How to install Photoshop Plugins in Paint Shop Pro (PSP)

 If the plugin is grayed out in your menu

-If you successfully installed the plugin but find that it is disabled or "grayed-out" in the menu, you'll want to follow the instructions here on what to do if the plug-in menu is disabled.
+If you successfully installed the plugin but it is disabled or "grayed-out" in the menu, follow the instructions here on what to do if the plug-in menu is disabled.